After death logistics

 • Proof of authority, such as executor or administrator documents, if requested by your state

-Some states require only minimal documentation, while others are more strict, having everything ready helps avoid repeat visits or mailings.
+Some states require only minimal documentation, while others are more strict, so having everything ready helps avoid repeat visits or mailings.

 Step 1: Check Your State’s Process